There is a lot to consider when it comes to thinking about your home.

 2. Energy Efficiency

 Are your utility bills are a little more expensive than they were last year?
-That may be a sign that some part of your heating system is weakening.
-Most companies can give you a residential energy audit which can point out easily remedied inefficiencies like weather-stripping around your doors and windows or attic insulation.
-It may also be the first step in deciding if your heating unit is going out.
-Older heating systems can be very inefficient, while newer products are much more efficient at heating your home.
+That may be a sign that some part of your HVAC system is weakening.
+Most companies can provide a residential energy audit which can point out easily remedied inefficiencies like weather-stripping around your doors and windows or attic insulation.
+It may also be the first step in determining if your heating unit is giving up.
+Older heating units can be very inefficient, while newer products are much more efficient at heating your home.
 Also, upgrading to a high-efficiency product could mean tax credits or utility rebates and incentives to help you recoup the cost of your new system.

 3. Old Age

-Heating equipment were never designed to last until the end of time.
-Advanced, more efficient technology is coming out all the time.
+Heating units were never designed to last until the end of time.
+Advanced, more efficient units are coming out all the time.
 But how long should your heating system last?
 The magic number for a furnace or boiler is 15 years.
 But keep in mind many old heating systems operate at an efficiency of just 65 percent or poorer!
-A replacement that’s been qualified with the Energy Star rating can be up to 30% more efficient, and that’s a difference you’ll notice in your home and your bank account.
+A replacement that’s been qualified with the Energy Star rating can be up to 30% more efficient, and that’s a difference you’ll notice in your home and your wallet.

 4. Excessive Noise

-Other noises like squealing, rattling, clanking, or banging could be signs of a mechanical problem.
-It could be as straightforward as a worn belt, but it may mean an internal component of your unit has loosened or come completely disconnected.
+Other noises like squealing, shaking, clanking, or banging could be signs of a mechanical problem.
+It could be as simple as a worn belt, but it may mean an internal component of your unit has loosened or come completely disconnected.

-Today’s latest units operate more soundlessly than ever.
-Often you’ll have to really play close attention to even know when they’re running.
+Today’s latest systems operate more soundlessly than ever.
+Often you’ll have to really play close attention to even know that they’re running.
 If noise pollution is a concern for you, that may be reason enough to upgrade to newer equipment.

 5. Temperature and Comfort Issues